 Take Regular Breaks

-Listen to your body instead of pushing yourself too hard, and build in short breaks throughout the day where you can.
-Go for a 10-minute walk outside whenever possible — the fresh air and exercise should help clear your mind and boost your energy levels so you can focus on the task at hand when you return to your desk.
+Avoid pushing yourself too hard.
+Listen to your body.
+Build in short breaks throughout the day where you can.
+If you can, take a 10-minute walk outside if/when possible — the fresh air and exercise can help clear your mind and boost your energy levels so you can focus on the task at hand when you return to your desk.
 Learn additional strategies for managing stress here.

 Write Down Your Priorities

 Use the list to figure out what your most important tasks are, then focus on completing those first.
-When you aren’t feeling well, reread your priorities to remind yourself that you don’t need to live up to other people’s unrealistic expectations, actual or imagined, you just need to do what’s on your list.
+When you aren’t feeling well, reread your priorities to remind yourself what is necessary and do away with other people’s unrealistic expectations, actual or imagined.

 Focus on the Familiar